The Journey from Land’s End to John o’Groats

 Land’s End is the most southerly point on England’s main land, marked by a signpost.
 Nearby Sennen Cove has sandy beaches, if you wish to paddle your toes.

-This beach has a seasonal dog ban, so check before travel.
-Read our post on keeping dogs safe by the seaside.
+If visiting this beach with a pooch, there is a seasonal dog ban.
+Read more on keeping dogs safe by the seaside.

-There is even a story of a lost land called Lyonesse, which is said to have sunk beneath the waves, many moons ago.
+Some say there is a lost land (Lyonesse), said to have sunk beneath the waves.

 Scenic Stops in the West Midlands